jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 For ease of demonstration, our application uses a simple HTTP BASIC authentication strategy.

 Our application is clever enough to only require a password after the first user has been created through the API by issuing a `POST` request to the `/api/users` API endpoint.
-When the first user is created, that user automatically is give the *User Administrator* role, which can then create other users and change their roles.
+When the first user is created, that user automatically is given the *User Administrator* role, which can then create other users and change their roles.

 Scroll down in our OpenAPI interface to the `POST /users` GUI widget.
 Expand the widget and using the `Try it out` button, create our first user by using the example input supplied and clicking the blue `Execute` bar.
 This will create the `admin` user with the password `F5RocksAPIs!`.